 Fewer students are choosing to enroll in programs that could help them to become teachers, when experts compare current enrollment rates to those seen a decade or two ago.
-In California, for example, enrollment in programs like this has dropped by 66 percent in a decade, according to an article in EdSource.
+In California, for example, enrollment in programs like this has dropped by over 66 percent in a decade, according to an article in EdSource.

 It’s hard to know exactly why these numbers are dropping, but it’s possible that simple finances play a role.
 Tuition and associated education fees seem to rise each and every year with no end in sight, and in response to this economic pressure, some students might choose to enroll in somewhat profitable careers in business or medicine, rather than teaching.
 By enrolling in high-profit fields of study, these students reason, they’ll be able to pay back their tuition costs with ease.

 It’s reasonable for students to behave this way, but the fact of the matter is that communities need teachers.
 Students need to learn a number of vital details about how the world works, so they can participate as successful adults in their communities.
 Since officials recognize that need, they’ve developed a number of student loan forgiveness programs made just for teachers.
 These programs have strict eligibility requirements, but they can make the field of education look just a little more appealing to students, and that might help enrollment numbers to rise accordingly.

 Students who want to work as teachers begin the journey by obtaining a bachelor’s degree.
 The cost of this degree can vary quite a bit, depending on the school the student chooses, but it’s safe to say that the cost of this portion of the education experience could run into the thousands.

 Some students choose to augment that bachelor’s degree by enrolling in a master’s degree program in education.
 The costs associated with that enrollment can also vary by school, but typically, master’s-level education comes with a higher tuition bill.
 The Harvard Graduate School of Education, for example, charges $43,280 for full-time tuition.